TritonDataCenter/rust-fast/README.md

 could be more nicely factored and there is currently no logging.
 There are cases where a program could crash unnecessarily.
 If you try the example server and it crashes run it with `RUST_BACKTRACE=1 cargo run --example fastserve` to figure out where the badness happened.
-The error handling also is very basic and a custom error type is warranted.
+The error handling also is very basic.

-There is also only currently infrastructure for servers.
-Client support will be added later.